Bira/octopus-carnival/_drafts/wir-mm-4e-cyclops.md

 ### Cyclops Hewer

-The Level 16 Soldier version, with 158 HP.
+The Level 16 Soldier version, with 158 HP, from both books.
 It wears mail and fights with a battleaxe and a light shield.
 The main attraction here is the evil eye ability: if its target attacks anyone other than the hewer, it gets to make a free attack against them.
 And if the target moves away from the hewer, it can immediately shift 1 square closer to it.

 ### Cyclops Battleweaver